maitkaa/rpm-build/README.md

 ## Usage

-To use this action in your workflow, you can include it as a step:
+To use this action in your workflow, include it as a step:

 ```yaml
 jobs: